Gibberlings3/transitions/README.md

 ------------------------------------------------------------------------
 See note in component #7

-This component adds the large grey house in the upper west side of Beregost as one of the reward options from Duke Eltan.
+This component adds the large gray house in the upper west side of Beregost as one of the reward options from Duke Eltan.

 ------------------------------------------------------------------------
 10 Allow Imoen's magic training to be delayed (Optional)